tmpvar/tmpvar.com/content/articles/2023-summary/index.md

 ### Radiance Cascades

 On August 8th, <a href="https://www.jendrikillner.com/post/graphics-programming-weekly-issue-299/">Graphics Programming weekly - Issue 299 - August 6th, 2023</a> popped into my inbox and and the first item is a talk by [Alexander Sannikov](https://www.youtube.com/@Alexander_Sannikov) at Exilecon.
 Mixed in with a bunch of other techniques that I really want to try was this notion of radiance cascades - a constant time GI implementation.
-Given that I've been stuck using <a href="https://ict.usc.edu/pubs/Image-Based%20Lighting.pdf" target="_blank">Image Based Lighting</a>
+Given that I've been stuck using <a href="https://ict.usc.edu/pubs/Image-Based%20Lighting.pdf" target="_blank">Image Based Lighting</a> for the splat renderer, this was really interesting.
+I'd really like to add dynamic lighting.

 <!--
 ## October